-So most of Jane’s reaction seem physically based, and to be honest what else besides physical attraction do these two have in common?
-I’m sure the show will try and develop their relationships deeper but so far we’ve seen Tarzan fall in love with at first site, while Jane’s was more of a full in lust at first site.
-Though Jane does also have her maternal protective side kicking in for Tarzan, she wants to save him from his evil uncle Richard Greystoke (Mitch Pileggi), and from the big bad cruel world that is New York City, and this desire to keep this innocent jungle man safe is rather sweet.
+So most of Jane’s reactions seem physically based, and to be honest what else besides physical attraction do these two have in common?
+I’m sure the show will try and develop their relationships deeper, but so far we’ve seen Tarzan fall in love with at first site, while Jane’s was more of a full in lust at first site.
+Though Jane does also have her maternal protective side kicking in for Tarzan, she wants to save him from his evil uncle Richard Greystoke (Mitch Pileggi), and from the big bad cruel world that is New York City, and it’s this desire to keep this innocent jungle man safe that I find rather sweet.
 I really like how the dynamic between these two is growing, and both actors do great work here, but this isn’t just a romance show it is also a police procedural and this episode has a very good B-Plot.

-One night, after evading the loving but confusing questions of his Aunt Kathleen (Lucy Lawless), Tarzan takes to the rooftops and while there hears the screams of a woman in distress.
+One night, after evading the loving but confusing questions of his Aunt Kathleen (Lucy Lawless), Tarzan takes to the rooftops, and while there he hears the screams of a woman in distress.
 He drops down into an alley to give a mugger a sound thrashing, but before he can even lay a hand on the guy a rooftop sniper blows the perp away.
-Later we learn that this is the second sniper attack and with some great police work Jane figures out that the most likely suspect is an ex-SWAT sniper (James Carroll) who is now taking out the bad guys who escaped justice on a technicality.
+Later we learn that this is the second sniper attack, and with some great police work Jane figures out that the most likely suspect is an ex-SWAT sniper (James Carroll), who is now taking out the bad guys who escaped justice on a technicality.
 When Jane and Sam get to the third target before the sniper does, and foil his attempt, the sniper changes targets and attempts to put a bullet into Jane.